MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 However, the admin can select the **Replace all existing organizational data** option, and the HR data that they upload could contain an entirely new data schema.
 For example, the uploaded .csv file might omit the _Country_ column, which means that its data omits the _Country_ attribute.
 In a case such as this, the definitions of any existing partitions that depend on the _Country_ attribute are violated.

-Because of this possibliity, during HR data upload (between the mapping step and the validation step), Workplace Analytics checks for partition-definition violations.
-If the definitions of one or more partitions are violated, Workplace Analytics displays the following error:
+Because of this possibliity, during HR data upload (between the mapping step and the validation step), Workplace Analytics checks for partition definition (schema) violations.
+If the schemas of one or more partitions are violated, Workplace Analytics displays the following error:

 ![Partition violation](../images/wpa/setup/partition-violation.png)